 - Section 14(b) of the Health Professions Act allows RPNs to act beyond their scope of practice if they have the competence to do so.
 CRPNBC interprets this emergency exemption as overriding CRPNBC limits and conditions or employer policies, if there is imminent risk of death or serious harm arising unexpectedly and requiring urgent action.
 For example, the emergency exemption may authorize RPNs to apply restraint or seclusion without a doctors’ order for clients certified under the Mental Health Act despite CRPNBC’s condition normally requiring an order in that situation.

 It is important to recognize that although restraint or seclusion is often initiated in response to an emergency situation, continuing restraint or seclusion may no longer be an emergency, so different legislation applicable to a non-emergency situation will be required for this continued use.

-The CRPNBC Professional Standard4 requires RPNs to know the relevant legislation governing psychiatric nursing practice.
+The CRPNBC Professional Standards require RPNs to know the relevant legislation governing psychiatric nursing practice.

 Do RPNs also need an order for the use of restraint or seclusion?

 In many practice settings RPNs require an order (or written agreement from a doctor or nurse practitioner) for the use of restraint or seclusion in non-emergency situations.
 The authorizing legislation may or may not specify whether an order is required.
 For example, the Mental Health Act does not specify whether an order is required for the use of restraint or seclusion.
-However, the Residential Care Regulation (Community Care and Assisted Living Act) requires a written agreement from a doctor or nurse practitioner.
+However, the Residential Care Regulation (Community Care and Assisted Living Act) requires a written agreement as noted by s.
+74(1)(b).

 In addition, the CRPNBC and/or the employer may also require an order for the use of restraint or seclusion.
 Below is as an example: